allegro/blog/_posts/2021-04-29-how-to-ruin-elasticsearch-performance.md

 ## Summary

-I hope this post gave you some background of how Elastic works under the hood.
+I hope this post gave you some background on how Elastic works under the hood.
 Armed with this knowledge, you will be able to make or break Elasticsearch
 performance: the choice is yours.